Optometry Scholars Program

 - Prior to granting guaranteed admission to the College, students must complete a successful interview with the College of Optometry Admissions Committee.

-- Participate in two screenings with the Pacific University College of Optometry Outreach program or another healthcare-related outreach experience (examples include, but are not limited to, volunteer activities at a Red Cross Blood Drive, school vision screening, health fair screening, assisted care facility volunteer work, Special Olympics, hospital volunteer, non-profit vision organization/support group volunteer, heathcare mission participation).
+- The student is encouraged to participate in two screenings with the Pacific University College of Optometry Outreach program or another healthcare-related outreach experience (examples include, but are not limited to, volunteer activities at a Red Cross Blood Drive, school vision screening, health fair screening, assisted care facility volunteer work, Special Olympics, hospital volunteer, non-profit vision organization/support group volunteer, heathcare mission participation).

 - As long as the student maintains the above requirements, they are eligible to be enrolled in the optometry program by the end of the third undergraduate year as a Bachelor's of Science (BS) option candidate.